mcataford/packwatch/README.md

 ## Usage

 `packwatch` tracks your packages' size via its `.packwatch.json` manifest.
-To get started, call `packwatch --update-manifest` at the root of your project: a fresh manifest will be generated for you using your current package's size as the initial upper limit for package size.
+To get started, call `packwatch` at the root of your project: a fresh manifest will be generated for you using your current package's size as the initial upper limit for package size.

 Once a manifest file exists, calling `packwatch` again will compare its data to the current state of your package.
 Every time `packwatch` compares your code to the manifest, it will update the last reported package size statistics it contains, but not the limit you have set.